 Eclipse uses target files to define the set of available Java libraries (via JAR files) for Eclipse development.
 This set is called the target platform and can be used in addition to your plug-in projects in your workspace.

 If no target file is defined and activated, the set of JAR files (plug-ins) of the Eclipse IDE are used as target platform.
+This should be avoided as it makes the development dependent on the specific version of the used IDE.

 1.1.
 Creating a target platform